Skip to content

 Add Card - Provisioning and Google SDK result

 To add a card to Google digital wallet, use the Cards SDK service method cardsService.addCardDigitalWalletGoogle.
-Pass the activity_for_result, the session_token, the wallet_uuid, the card_uuid, and the AddCardGoogleRequest.
+Pass the activity_for_result, the session_token, the wallet_uuid, the card_uuid, and the AddCardGoogleRequest model.
 Add cardsService.handleAddCardDigitalWalletGoogle to activity onActivityResult.

 val model = AddCardGoogleRequest(...)